 In addition to performing her Amneris at the opening night performance of Aida at the summer’s Mythos Festival in Taormina in 2018, she sang arias in the festival’s Mascagni Gala with conductor Alberto Veronese and she was featured in the Closing Night Gala of the Festival.

 Having begun her career as a spinto soprano, her voice transitioned to dramatic mezzo-soprano, and she is now a true Verdian mezzo, excelling in repertoire such as Santuzza, Dalila, Princess de Bouillon and in many of the important Russian mezzo roles as well as the works of Wagner (Erda, Fricka, and Waltraude).

-In the fall of 2017, she was a finalist in the Altamura Caruso International Voice Competition in NYC.
-Natasha has performed Fricka and Carmen with New York Opera Forum and Azucena with the One World Symphony in New York City and at St. Thomas Aquinas in Brooklyn.
+In fall 2017 she was a finalist in the Altamura Caruso International Voice Competition in NYC.
+Natasha has performed Fricka and Carmen with New York Opera Forum and Azucena with One World Symphony in New York City and at St. Thomas Aquinas in Brooklyn.
 In 2015 she sang the Principessa (Suor Angelica) in the Tuscia Opera Festival in Cordona, Italy.
 In 2016 Natasha received a standing ovation for her Azucena in a concert performance of Il Trovatore at the Liederkranz Foundation.
-This performance followed her appearance with the Mercury Orchestra as a soloist in Prokofiev’s Alexander Nevsky for mezzo, chorus, and orchestra.
-In 2015 she made her European solo recital debut singing Rimsky-Korsakov, Tchaikovsky, Rachmaninoff, and Sviridov with pianist and conductor Sergey Neller, and in 2016 she sang a solo concert at the Russian Embassy in Berlin.
+This performance followed her appearance with the Mercury Orchestra as soloist in Prokofiev’s Alexander Nevsky for mezzo, chorus, and orchestra.
+In 2015 she made her European solo recital debut singing Rimsky-Korsakov, Tchaikovsky, Rachmaninoff, and Sviridov with pianist and conductor Sergey Neller, and in 2016 she sang a solo concert in Berlin.